-What is the Washington Fire Adapted Communities Learning Network (WAFAC)?
+What is the Washington Fire Adapted Communities Learning Network?

-The Washington Fire Adapted Communities Learning Network (WAFAC), funded by the Bureau of Land Management, facilitates learning and provides a means to invest resources in communities around Washington that are working to better live with wildfire.
-The Network provides member communities with resources to engage with other WAFAC participants, thereby increasing local capacity, and elevating our collective ability to adapt communities’ relationships to the complex fire issues we face.
+The Washington Fire Adapted Communities Learning Network facilitates learning and provides a means to invest resources in communities around Washington that are working to better live with wildfire.
+The Network provides member communities with resources to develop innovative solutions, work with local partners, engage with other member communities, and increase their local capacity.
+Working together helps us all do more for our communities, and do it better, so that we can best approach the complex fire issues we face.

 Why Washington, why now?

-• Washington is coming off of its largest fire season in recorded history.
+- Washington is coming off several of its largest fire seasons in recorded history.
 Washingtonians are hungry for an alternative to the costly and reactionary model of fire management that has dominated the US.

-• Washington is ready and capable of implementing change at the state level.
+- Washington is ready and capable of implementing change.